twbs/bootstrap/site/docs/4.1/components/alerts.md

 ### Methods

-You can create an alert instance with the alert constructor for example:
+You can create an alert instance with the alert constructor, for example:

 {% highlight js %}
 var myAlert = document.getElementById('myAlert')